ros2/launch/launch_testing/README.md

 Designed to work with [ros2 crystal](https://index.ros.org/doc/ros2/Installation/)

 ## Quick start example
-Start with the apex_launchtest example [good_proc.test.py](apex_launchtest/examples/good_proc.test.py).
+Start with the launch_testing example [good_proc.test.py](examples/good_proc.test.py).
 Run the example by doing
->apex_launchtest apex_launchtest/examples/good_proc.test.py
+>launchtest launch_testing/examples/good_proc.test.py

-apex_launchtest will launch the nodes found in the `generate_test_description` function, run the tests from the `TestGoodProcess` class, shut down the launched nodes, and then run the tests from the `TestNodeOutput` class.
+launchtest will launch the nodes found in the `generate_test_description` function, run the tests from the `TestGoodProcess` class, shut down the launched nodes, and then run the tests from the `TestNodeOutput` class.

 #### The Launch Description
 ```python